-- $\checkmark$ No fixed term exclusions take place outside the criteria. - ✓ Fixed term exclusions are used sparingly, with a focus on safety of the community and always within a framework of strategic planning, intervention and individual target-setting for students, when other strategies are not successful. - ✓ Parents/Carers support action taken by the school in the case of any type of exclusion. - Permanent exclusion is always the last resort and all efforts are made to avoid this outcome where possible.
+- \checkmark No suspensions/exclusions take place outside the criteria. - Suspensions are used sparingly, with a focus on safety of the community and always within a framework of strategic planning, intervention and individual target-setting for students, when other strategies are not successful. - ✓ Parents/Carers support action taken by the school in the case of any type of suspension/permanent exclusion. - ✓ Permanent exclusion is always the last resort and all efforts are made to avoid this outcome where possible.

-FLOWCHART FOR FIXED TERM EXCLUSIONS
+FLOWCHART FOR SUSPENSIONS